tsimonso/GettingAndCleaningData_assignment/README.md

     4.  creates a second, independent data set with the average of each variable for each activity and each subject.
 -   ‘reading\_tidydata\_txt.R’ : script to load easily ‘tidydata.txt’ in
-    R (called by ‘README.Rmd’ and ‘Codebook.Rmd’)
+    R (script called by ‘README.Rmd’ and ‘Codebook.Rmd’)
 -   ‘README.Rmd’ : script used to produce this ‘README.md’ document.
 -   ‘Codebook.Rmd’ : script used to produce the ‘Codebook.md’ document.

 To allow the scripts to run properly, proceed as described below:

-1. Download the zip file with the original datasets and the four scripts to the working directory
+1. Download the zip file with the original datasets into the working directory
+2. Copy the four scripts to the working directory
-2. Run ‘run\_analysis.R’
+3. Run ‘run\_analysis.R’
-3. Knit the markdown documents, running ‘README.Rmd’ and ‘Codebook.Rmd’
+4. Knit the markdown documents, running ‘README.Rmd’ and ‘Codebook.Rmd’

 Files produced or updated for this assignment:
 ----------------------------------------------